Root Canals for Children: What Parents Need to Know

 With advancements in modern dentistry, root canals for kids have become much safer and more comfortable than in the past.

-The use of local anesthesia, and when necessary, sedation, ensures that your child experiences minimal discomfort during the procedure.
+The dentist uses local anesthesia, and when necessary, sedation, to ensure that your child experiences minimal discomfort during the procedure.
+(Was: “The use of local anesthesia… ensures that your child experiences minimal discomfort”)

 Most children recover quickly and can return to normal activities shortly after the treatment.